mvdctop/mdc-docs/docs/README.md

 * This program and website** do not provide any video download method and are only used for personal file organization**

 ## 1. [Download](https://dl.mvdc.top) and execute the program
+* Upon first opening, you can select the language in the `Language` field: `English`.
 * Except for Windows systems, please read [How to use each client] (/clients.html) before downloading
-* It is strongly recommended to use the Windows or macOS version before using the Docker version
+* It is strongly recommended to install the `Chrome` browser, as MDC relies on `Chrome` to improve the success rate of scraping.

 ## 2. Register an account and log in
 * Register an account at the [User Panel] (https://user.mvdc.top) on the web page